XinShuo-ph/F4_3loop/README.md

 Repository for F4 3-loop calculations on Sherlock cluster.

 ## Dependancy
 To use Mathematica on Sherlock, `module load mathematica`.
 Mathematica may fill the home dir with GBs of tmp files, check `du -h -d 2 ~/.Mathematica` when things fail.
-To change the tmp dir, write `$TemporaryDirectory = "/oak/stanford/orgs/kipac/users/xinshuo/Mathematica_cache/Temp";` to `~/.Mathematica/Kernel/init.m`.
+To change the Mathematica user base dir, add `export MATHEMATICA_USERBASE="/oak/stanford/orgs/kipac/users/xinshuo/Mathematica_cache"` to `~/.bashrc`.

 ### Ginsh
 This is only needed if we want numerical evaluations in PolyLogTools.